Which Shure Digital Wireless System Is Right for You?

 Changes to RF spectrum have come thick and fast in recent years.
 Shure have addressed these inconsistencies with the new digital wireless systems described in this post.
 From sophisticated installations and live events, to ambitious amateur musicians, Shure's digital wireless systems guarantee performance that was designed to operate in an ever changing and more challenging RF landscape.

 If you're still unclear about the changes to RF spectrum and how digital is part of the solution, you're not alone.
-Head over to our resource portal, LosingYourVoice and get your free guide to wireless frequencies in the UK.
+Head over to our resource portal, the Shure Audio Institute.